-The Golden Gate Dairy Stables is home to Equinicity Marin, the Equine Facilitated Psychotherapy (EFP) private practice of Jessica Pinto, LMFT.
+Equinicity Marin is the Equine Facilitated Psychotherapy (EFP) private practice of Jessica Pinto, LMFT.
 EFP is a dynamic form of experiential psychotherapy that involves a collaborative effort between the client, the horse, and a mental health professional.
 Developing a connection with a horse takes patience, courage, self-awareness, and the same interpersonal skills required for successful interactions with other humans.
 With the horse as a teacher and the therapist as a guide that connection will cultivate life skills such as confidence, centeredness, energy regulation, assertive leadership, empathy and perspective-taking to improve overall functioning and enjoyment of life.
-For more information go to EquincityMarin.com

-GUTS – Girls Utilizing Their Skills – an equine leadership group for girls: Stephanie Holdenried, certified (CEIP) equine facilitated educator, offers this workshop empowering girls to be leaders in their families, their communities, and their world with the help of horses.
+GUTS – Girls Utilizing Their Skills is an equine leadership group for girls.
+Stephanie Holdenried, certified (CEIP) equine facilitated educator, offers this workshop empowering girls to be leaders in their families, their communities, and their world with the help of horses.
 Exploring new intentions, setting healthy boundaries, improving communication, and developing authentic leadership skills is part of this program.
-To learn more: www.girlsandhorses.com

 - Muir Beach Barn Owls: A community based youth program to experience ranch life, inspire a love of horses and future equestrian activities in nature; as well as teach responsibility and accountability through shared ranch chores and horse care

-- Future Stewards Summer Day Camp: A morning program that shares the history of the Golden Gate Dairy Stables and our horses, our watershed, owl habitat, and cycles of life through manure management and composting to grow organic vegetables
+- Future Stewards Summer Day Camp: A morning program that shares the history of the Golden Gate Dairy Stables and our horses, our watershed, owl habitat, and cycles of life through owl pellet dissection, as well as through manure management and composting to grow organic vegetables

-- Volunteer Mounted Patrol for California State Parks: Ocean Rider members are trained to assist other trail users, report trail hazards and conflicts, and promote safe trail etiquette for all users
+- Volunteer Mounted Patrol for California State Parks: Ocean Riders members are trained to assist other trail users, report trail hazards and conflicts, and promote safe trail etiquette for all users